anthol42/deepboard/docs/book/src/ref/LogWriter.md

 - `tag`: A tag describing the figures.
 - `epoch`: The epoch at which the images were generated.
 If None, no epoch is saved.
 - `flush`: If True, flush all data in memory to the database.
+- `close_figs`: If True, close all figures after detection.

 ## Method: `get_figures()`